 My brooches are not ‘actual’ birds – robins, thrushes and such – they are more a sort of representation of the way I feel about birds.
 I draw a design first, copy it into plywood, cut it out and make a three-dimensional plywood mould, then throw some very hot pewter into it.
 The character of the bird only really happens after it’s been cast, when I take it out of the mould.
 They usually suggest a name for themselves straight away, and then I have to work out what it is they are doing.
 Ethel, for instance, had me completely baffled until someone pointed out that she should be carrying a magnifying glass, and then I knew that she was investigating the case of the missing teaspoons.

-The bird’s name stays in the box while the bird and its owner go out into the world.
-The bird’s name and character are a secret between the bird and its owner.
-How the bird’s owner introduces their bird to the rest of the world is entirely up to them.
+The brooches sit on a little cork perch inside the box so you can stand the box up and they can see out.
+The bird’s name stays in the box when you take the brooch out to wear it, it becomes a little secret between you and your brooch.
+How you introduce your brooch to the rest of the world is entirely up to you.
 Depending on how silly we’re feeling, Bertie and I sometimes go out together as Consuella Smackjacket and The Dishonourable Lord Peapie.